Meet The Team

 Community brand manager

 Eh bud!
 My name is Jackson Eckstein from Alberta, Canada 🇨🇦 .
-I am the Social Media Overseer and part of the marketing team here at The Moto Academy.
+I am the App Overseer and brand marketing ambassador here at The Moto Academy.
 After a life of labour in the construction field, I am ecstatic to now dedicate my time and efforts to a sport I am so passionate about.
 If you need me you can find me on the golf course or ice rink depending what season we’re in.

 Jamie Mahon (Driver Jamie)